jovst/truffle-next-bootstrap-dapp-starter/README.md

     # or
     yarn dev
     ```
-   Open [http://localhost:3000](http://localhost:3000) with your browser, you will see the screen of the React client:
+   Open [http://localhost:3000](http://localhost:3000) with your browser, you will see the screen of the React frontend:
    ## Connect page
    ![Connect Modal](https://github.com/jovst/truffle-nextjs-bootstrap-dapp-starter/blob/main/frontend/public/doc/modal.png?raw=true "Connect Modal")
    ## Authenticated page
    ![Authenticated Screen](https://github.com/jovst/truffle-nextjs-bootstrap-dapp-starter/blob/main/frontend/public/doc/logged-in.png?raw=true "Logged In Screen")

-3. Update the value of the `contractAddress` of the [client/public/static.html](client/public/static.html#L101).

-4. Run with MetaMask
+3. Run with MetaMask

    As `truffle develop` exposes the blockchain onto port `9545`, you'll need to add a Custom RPC network of `http://localhost:9545` in your MetaMask to make it work.